TheoDgb/URLCustomDiscs/README.md

 - Currently works on Windows and Linux due to dependencies.
 - Make sure to use a direct video link without parameters (such as playlist, timecode, etc.), or you might be in for a surprise.
 Delete everything starting from & in the URL.

-Note: plugin tested on 1.21+ Spigot, Paper and Arclight servers
+Note: plugin tested on 1.21.0-1 Spigot, Paper and Arclight servers <br>
+--Partially works in 1.21.4: discs can be created, deleted, and played using vanilla commands, but don't play as intended in a jukebox.

 ## Usage
 <table>